 This approach to billing has entirely transformed in the past couple of years.
 Nowadays, SaaS companies, irrespective of their price points and customer base, push their customers to pay for yearly subscription plans in advance.

-The monthly payment option, albeit significantly rare, comes with a high cost.
-To keep that in perspective, let’s say you want to buy the subscription of Grammarly premium for a month.
+The monthly payment option, albeit significantly rare, is expensive.
+To keep that in perspective, let’s say you want to buy a monthly subscription to Grammarly Premium.

-That being said, yearly subscription plans are more cost-competitive for the customers.
+That being said, yearly subscription plans are more cost-competitive for customers.
 On the flip side, an emphasis of the SaaS companies on the pre-paid annual subscription plan gives rise to a tricky question.
-Do SaaS companies offer a refund policy on the payment of customers who want to cancel their subscription plan amid the year?
+Do SaaS companies offer a refund policy for paying customers who want to cancel their subscription plan during the year?

 Based on your early agreed-upon terms of service, you are unlikely to accept any early cancellation requests.
-But forcing unsatisfied customers to stick with the product could be devastating for the SaaS reputation.
+But forcing unsatisfied customers to stick with the product could devastate the SaaS reputation.